Sorry, you need to enable JavaScript to visit this website.

 Oncology Areas of Interest

-IMPORTANT: The Oncology ISR Program has implemented application windows for unsolicited requests.
-Please click here to view the Quarterly Application and Review Cycles.
+IMPORTANT: Pfizer has implemented application windows for unsolicited requests.
+Please click here to view the Application and Batched Review Cycles.

 Qualified researchers are invited to submit investigator-sponsored research (ISR) proposals, according to the guidance and instructions found on the Pfizer ISR portal at www.Pfizer.com/ISR.
 All proposals must be submitted via the ISR submission portal.
 An ISR proposal requesting Pfizer support (e.g., funding and/or drug supply) is not a guarantee of acceptance or approval of that proposal.
 Decisions on support for ISR submissions are made by the applicable Pfizer Global Review Committee.
 A formal notification regarding the status of your application will be sent once a decision is reached.
 Pfizer support will only be extended upon the execution of an ISR agreement.
 For any questions, please send an email to [email protected].